Alex2262/AltairChessEngine/README.md

     - Pruning

 #### Move Ordering
+It is advantageous for a chess engine to look at the best moves first, so worse moves can be easily pruned and discarded.

-Altair's Move Ordering is structured like so: \
+Altair's Move Ordering is structured like so:

 - Transposition Table Move
 - Promotions